calamoni/NICE-Challenges/A Wordpress Journey From Dev to Prod [NG].md

 Ensure that we are in the home directory using `pwd`, it output your directory <strong> /home/playerone </strong>

-From here we can use the command `docker cp container:id/var/www/html /home/playerone <strong> OR </strong> .` Now when you display your contents in the home directory using `ls` it should show the directory <strong> html </strong>
+From here we can use the command `docker cp container:id/var/www/html .` Now when you display your contents in the home directory using `ls` it should show the directory <strong> html </strong>